 As a JupyterHub admin, I want to leverage all possible kinds cloud resources available to me to serve my users, rather than just commercial cloud providers (like AWS, GCP, etc).
 I’ve limited budget that goes towards everything I do, and being able to reduce the cloud spend $$$ lets me put that money towards other things that add value.
 Due to my affiliation, I have access to an allocation of resources on the National Research Platform.
 I want something a little more customized than NRP’s hosted jupyterhub, and I don’t have the skillset (or time) to deploy my own JupyterHub there.
 I would like to be able to use NRP’s resources (particularly GPUs) to serve my users.

-Support providing cost effective % of GPUs for students on a hub (on AWS)0/1Fund this
+Support providing cost effective % of GPUs for users on a hub (on AWS)0/1Fund this

 As an instructor, I want to teach content that requires use of a not very powerful GPU some of the time.
 It’s integrated into my teaching syllabus, where there is a lot of CPU bound work and some GPU bound work.
 While I could bounce to a different tool that offers just GPUs (like Google Colab) that has its own set of compliance, pedagogy and UX problems that detract from my teaching and I don’t want my students to go through that.